-There are 11.5 million people aged 65 or over living in the UK.
+There are 12.5 million people aged 65 or over living in the UK.
 This is the fastest growing age group, and the Office for National Statistics (ONS) estimates that by 2040 one in four people in the UK will be aged 65 or over1.
-The ageing of the population has meant that the incidence of traumatic injury in the elderly is rising in both absolute numbers and as a percentage of national trauma admissions annually.
-The 2017 Trauma Audit Research Network (TARN) report, Major trauma in older people highlights that the proportion of elderly trauma patients in England and Wales is increasing, and that low level falls are a leading cause of severe injury in older people2.
+The ageing of the population has meant that the incidence of traumatic injury in older people is rising in both absolute numbers and as a percentage of national trauma admissions annually.
+The 2017 Trauma Audit Research Network (TARN) report, Major trauma in older people highlighted that the proportion of older trauma patients in England and Wales was increasing2, and low level falls remain a leading cause of severe injury in this group.

-All elderly major trauma patients should receive the same standards of care, as for any adult major trauma patient.
-Trauma networks should ensure that geriatricians are involved in the development and/or
+All older major trauma patients should receive the same standards of care as for any other major trauma patient.
+Trauma networks should ensure that geriatricians are involved in the development and/or review of local older people's trauma policies and